benogle/benogle.github.com/_posts/2009-06-16-simple-css-shiny-progress-bar-technique.markdown

 Now, so you can see what it can do, I've put together a couple of super rad jQuery examples.

 Click the bar below to see the it go from 0% to 100%!
-Coooooool!

 <div id="meter-ex1" class="meter-wrap" style="cursor: pointer">
     <div class="meter-value" style="background-color: #4DA4F3; width: 0%;">